Poly(3,4-ethylenedioxythiophene): Polymer

 Polymerization is usually conducted in the presence of polystyrene sulfonate (PSS), which acts as a template.
 PSS also provides a counter ion, which balances the charges in the reaction and hinders the formation of by-products such as 3,4-ethylenedioxy-2(5H)-thiophenone, and keeps the PEDOT monomers dispersed in water or aqueous solutions.
 The resulting PEDOT:PSS composite can be deposited on a conductive support such as platinum, gold, glassy carbon, and indium tin oxide.

 Uses

 Applications of PEDOT include electrochromic displays and antistatics.
 PEDOT has also been proposed for photovoltaics, printed wiring, and sensors.
 PEDOT has been proposed for use in biocompatible interfaces.

+Enhanced PEDOT's conductivity and surface area, making it a promising material for supercapacitors.
+Researchers at UCLA developed a nanofiber structure using a vapor-phase growth process, increasing its charge storage capacity nearly tenfold compared to conventional PEDOT.
+This new structure exhibited 100 times higher conductivity, a fourfold increase in surface area, and a charge storage capacity of 4600 mF/cm², while maintaining exceptional durability with over 70,000 charge cycles.
+These improvements enabled faster charging, greater efficiency, and longer lifespan, positioning PEDOT as a strong candidate for next-generation energy storage in renewable energy systems and electric vehicles.